 How to fish the Ashburton lakes?

 I like to suspend a small pheasant tail nymph beneath a black gnat.
 The cruising trout see the black gnat on the surface so speed in to investigate.
-Often the trout will ignore the gnat, but not to waste energy it would grab the nymph while returning to its beat.
-It is a very successful combination when fishing the shoreline weed beds.
+Often the trout will ignore the gnat, but will grab the nymph after rejecting the dry.
+I find it to be a very successful combination when fishing shoreline weed beds.

-For dry flies, I like to fish a Royal Wulff around overhanging vegetation.
+For dry flies, I like to fish a Royal Wulff or Black gnat around overhanging vegetation.
 In the evenings, I change to a twilight beauty.

 Streamers are also effective when fished blind.
 I like wooly buggers, grey ghost, rabbit flies and Hamill’s killer.
 Most bully imitating streamer should work fine.